Planning, programming and assessing PDHPE K–6 (2024)

 In the identity, health and wellbeing focus area, students learn specific skills to improve their health and wellbeing.
 In this example from Stage 3, the benefits of being outdoors to health and wellbeing are outlined through the examples, such as relaxation, vitamin D, benefits to vision and improving mood.
 Media literacy skills are developed from Stage 2 onwards.
 Financial wellbeing, such as the benefits of saving, goal setting and decision making to manage finances is taught from Stage 1 onwards.

-Unpacking the teaching advice in PDHPE.
 NESA has provided teaching advice for each focus area in each stage of learning.
 It supports the implementation of quality PDHPE.
-The teaching advice outlines why the content is important, and provides specific content group background information, strategies to use in supporting language and vocabulary development, Aboriginal and Torres Strait Islander priorities, making connections through related content, and information about access content points for Early Stage 1 content.
+The teaching advice outlines why the content is important, and provides specific content group background information, strategies to use in supporting language and vocabulary development, Aboriginal and Torres Strait Islander Priorities, making connections through related content, and information about Access content points for Early Stage 1 content.

 The next two slides will demonstrate how the teaching advice supports Stage 2, movement, skill and physical activity.
 The teaching advice outlines the positive effect of regular physical activity on students' brain function, physical and academic performance.
 Developing a range of transferable skills and knowledge of how to play games and modified sports with others can support lifelong engagement with team games and cultivate great enjoyment and enthusiasm for physical activity.

-The teaching advice focuses on providing content group background information.
-For example, providing multiple opportunities for students to practice and apply fundamental movement skills in a range of physical activities.
 In this example, the teaching advice outlines the importance of students using Tier 2 and Tier 3 vocabulary to communicate, as this supports teamwork.
-It provides strategies to support students who are learning English as an additional language or dialect, EALD, to develop their language and vocabulary skills in PDHPE.
+It provides strategies to support students who are learning English as an additional language or dialect (EALD), to develop their language and vocabulary skills in PDHPE.

 The teaching advice explains how Aboriginal and Torres Strait Islander content fosters the development of cooperative play and the importance of maintaining cultural knowledge through games and activities.
 The teaching advice identifies connections of content in Stage 2, movement, skill and physical activity, with related content in Creative Arts, and Science and Technology.

-Where to next?
 NESA guidelines for the implementation of Primary K-6 syllabuses highlight that time should be taken over 2025 and 2026 to plan and prepare for the teaching of the syllabus content before teaching in 2027.
 Consideration of teaching four new syllabuses in 2027 needs to take place, and the department has developed models of syllabus implementation for the four KLA syllabuses.
-When engaging with the PDHPE K-6 syllabus, you will need to consider your school context and how to best support your students and staff with the implementation of the new syllabus.
-This will

-include discussions of what school-wide resources are available, the expertise within your own school, as well as other school networks.
+When engaging with the PDHPE K–6 syllabus, you will need to consider your school context and how to best support your students and staff with the implementation of the new syllabus.
+This will include discussions of what school-wide resources are available, the expertise within your own school, as well as other school networks.

 Schools can look forward to a syllabus support package which includes microlearning modules, sample scope and sequences for each stage of learning, sample units, and student-facing slide decks.

-The PDHPE K-6 implementation support package will be made available to schools via the curriculum webpage.
-All communication about the release of the support package will be made via the Primary Curriculum Statewide Staffroom and staff noticeboard.
+The PDHPE K–6 implementation support package will be made available to schools via the curriculum webpage.
+All communication about the release of the support package will be made via the Primary curriculum statewide staffroom and Staff noticeboard.
 Support resources will be gradually released from 2025 through 2026 and 2027.

-[DESCRIPTION: Title reads: Where to next?
-Further information and support.
+[Title: ‘Where to next?
+Further information and support’.
 On the right is a QR code to join the Primary Curriculum Statewide Staffroom PDHPE Channel to ask questions, receive advice and updates on the release of resources.]

-Teachers should engage with the PDHPE K-6 syllabus to explore and understand the content, teaching advice and examples.
+Teachers should engage with the PDHPE K–6 syllabus to explore and understand the content, teaching advice and examples.
 A support resource accompanies this video to guide teachers through some of the key inclusions and their implications for schools.
 If you are not already a member of the Primary Curriculum Statewide Staffroom, scan the QR code to register.
 This provides teachers with access to the PDHPE and announcements channels for updates on the release of resources, advice and FAQs.
-More information is available via these links and webpages.
-These links will be provided in the support resource for this video.

 The primary curriculum PDHPE team are here to help, contact us via this email or the chat function in the Primary Curriculum Statewide Staffroom PDHPE channel.
 Thank you for listening.